grange85/everythings-swirling/_posts/2024-04-02-let5d0it-top-50-singles-from-1954-to-1976-day-2-we-have-all-the-time-in-the-world-louis-armstrong.md

 ---
 [#LET5D0IT](https://bsky.app/profile/let5d0it.bsky.social)

-We Have All The Time in The World - Louis Armstrong (1969)
+_We Have All The Time in The World - Louis Armstrong (1969)_
+Love this because of the saddest Bond film, and John Barry... and Louis, obv.

 {% ahfowvideo "SgVWFdDnSXQ" "We Have All The Time in The World - Louis Armstrong (1969)" %}